-Part 5 Term of Protection of Industrial Property
+Chapter 5 Term of Protection of Industrial Property

-Article 48.
+Article 48 (Revised).
 Term of Protection of Patents

-The term of protection of patents shall be 20 years from the date of filing the application for registration.
-In order to maintain the term of protection, the patent owner shall pay annual fees in advance.
+The term of protection of patents shall be twenty years from the date of filing the application for registration.

+In order to maintain the term of protection, the patent owner shall pay annual fees and service charges in advance.

-Article 49.
+Article 49 (revised).
 Term of Protection of Petty Patents

-The term of protection of petty patents shall be 10 years from the date of filing the application for registration.
+The term of protection of petty patents shall be ten years from the date of filing the application for registration.

-In order to maintain the term of protection, the petty patent owner shall pay annual fees in advance.
+In order to maintain the term of protection, the petty patent owner shall pay annual fees and service charges in advance.

-Article 50.
+Article 50 (revised).
 Term of Protection of Industrial Designs

-The term of protection of industrial designs shall be 15 years from the date of filing the application for registration.
+The term of protection of industrial designs shall be fifteen years from the date of filing the application for registration.

-In order to maintain the term of protection, the industrial design owner shall pay fees every five years in advance.
+In order to maintain the term of protection, the industrial design owner shall pay fees and service charges every five years in advance.